About us

 There are several main drivers of biodiversity loss in the Ecuadorian Amazon which set the focus of our work:

-Oil extraction - including road development, oil and gas pollution, and influence on indigenous groups
+Oil extraction - including road development, oil and gas pollution, and influence on Indigenous groups

 Illegal gold mining - including habitat destruction and mercury contamination